jeydevv/JUSBS/README.md

 Personally, I have it set up with all files except 'UnlockUSB.exe' hidden (not suspicious, I know), this way anyone who is not me who tries to access it will send me some of their PC's data.
 You can also use it to get simple data on the PC's that you use often.

-For more information look at the code.
+For more information look at the code. **WARNING** This data is raw text over TCP/IP, it is NOT secure OR encrypted!

 Enjoy, thanks!